What is GLOBALGAP?

 The Standard GlobalGAP

-- Minimizing environmental pollution;
+• Minimizing environmental pollution;

-- Reducing the use of plant protection products;
+• Reducing the use of plant protection products;

-- More efficient use of natural resources;
+• More efficient use of natural resources;

-- Good management of staff health, welfare and safety;
+• Good of health, welfare and safety;

 Fertilizers and crop protection.

-This is partly achieved through the registration of used fertilizers and crop protection products.
+This is partly achieved through the of used fertilizers and crop protection products.
 The origin and production method of the products can be traced more quickly through these registrations.

 Average duration of the process